Sacrificial Princess and the King of Beasts: Anime

+Episode list

+Musical

+A musical adaptation is set to run in Tokyo and Osaka in 2025.
+Yukio Ueshima is writing the screenplay, directing, and choreographing, Sayaka Asai is the lyricist, and Shigeru Yahata is in charge of music.
+It will star Daigo Kato as Leonhart, Kokoro Kuge as Sariphi, Tomoya Fukui as Anubis, Waku Kyoten as Jormungand, Hikaru Imamaki as Lanteveldt, Yume Nagatoshi as Amit, Judai Shirakashi as Fenrir, Gaku Matsuda as Gleipnir, and Yūsuke Yata as Set.

 Reception

 Rebecca Silverman from Anime News Network said that "Beauty and the Beast is alive and well in Sacrificial Princess and the King of Beasts – it's almost a by-the-book retelling of the classic fairy tale.
 That's definitely part of the appeal of this initial volume, because the Beauty of folklore isn't always as spunky as she could be, often winning over the Beast with her gentle ways and calm demeanor."
 Richard Gutierrez of The Fandom Post saw the story as more than a retelling, saying that the author "has sincerely crafted a narrative which engenders the reader on many fronts", complimenting the pair's relationship and its innocence.
-Sean Gaffney of Manga Bookshelf noted that the manga has nostalgic scenes that reference other series, liking the characterization of the characters and especially the protagonist, but was wary of her young age.
+Sean Gaffney of A Case Suitable for Treatment noted that the manga has nostalgic scenes that reference other series, liking the characterization of the characters and especially the protagonist, but was wary of her young age.